 This article originally posted last September.
 I’ve made some updates and edits since I did a few more things this year.
 The trick is to anticipate what you might need ahead of time.
 Think of all of your frantic, manic mornings and moments and try to find ways to avoid them.
 Sure, we’ll discover some new things to mess up, but this at least helps us learn our lessons along the way.

 Homework Station (above)

 The first update we made to our house after we moved in was turning our unfinished basement into a bright and cheerful hangout room for the kids, and I couldn’t be happier with how it came out.
-Since they do their homework independently, I set up this homework station for them in a part of their space.
-It gives them a designated space to work with everything they need at their fingertips and saves us the time it takes to set up and clear off the kitchen table and find supplies.
+Since they do their homework independently, I set up this homework station for them on a wall in the room.
+It gives them a space to work with everything they need at their fingertips and saves us the time it takes to set up and clear off the kitchen table and find supplies.
 Plus, if they are working on a project, it doesn’t have to be interrupted when we get ready for dinner.

 I found the idea for this cart from Ikea on Pinterest.
 It’s filled with all of their art supplies, construction paper, stickers and stamps.
 They can quickly roll it between them while they work.
 Our supplies stay in good condition, and it’s easier for them to clean up.
 Plus, it looks cute.

 I finally figured out how to fit a proper mudroom in our new addition.
 Since we’re about to become a family of five, we need all the extra space we can get.
 For the last four years we’ve used a dead corner of our house as a makeshift mudroom and it turned out to be a practical solution until our remodel.
 You can turn any little corner, or wall behind a door into an organized space for the kids stuff.